arnold-c/OutbreakDetection/manuscript/manuscript.typ

 To account for these differences, the target product profile (TPP) of a diagnostic provides a minimum set of characteristics that should be met, helping to guide the development and use @worldhealthorganizationTargetProductProfiles.

 The choice to prioritize sensitivity or specificity will be pathogen and context specific.
-When the cost of a false negative result is disproportionately high relative to a false positive, such as for Ebola @chuaCaseImprovedDiagnostic2015, highly specific tests are required.
+When the cost of a false negative result is disproportionately high relative to a false positive, such as for Ebola @chuaCaseImprovedDiagnostic2015, highly specific tests may be preferred.
 This balance will, however, vary as the prevalence of infection in a population varies.
 Higher presence of infection in a population will increase the positive predictive value (PPV) of the test i.e., the probability that a positive test reflects a positive individual, that unlike the sensitivity of the test, is not conditioned upon the infection status of the tested individual @westreichDiagnosticTestingScreening2019 @shrefflerDiagnosticTestingAccuracy2024.
 Regions of high disease burden may therefore prioritize test sensitivity, in contrast to a lower burden location's preference for test specificity and PPV, all else being equal.